Injuries in Golf

 The low back problems often occur due to the unusual trajectory of a golf swing.
 The power is sent through the legs prior to the lower back simultaneously twisting and extending.
 This is a particularly unnatural movement.

 Unfortunately, the lumbar region of the spine isn’t well designed for these combined forces.
 And the problem is exacerbated by the reduced flexibility that sitting at a desk most of the day induces.
+The attorneys for work-related injuries suggest that every player must avoid injuries while playing golf since every injuries in this field is quite fatal and takes ages to recover.

 How to prevent lower back pain in golf